Switzer Falls

 wp-image-146868934

 I like this trail.
 It’s fun.
 But it’s too popular for us.
-Too many people and too much human noises.
+Too many people and too much noise.
 It’s a great place for a group hike.
-And that strictly enforced leash rule.
-Sigh.

 Good to Know:

-• California Adventure Pass is required for parking
+• Permit/Fees: California Adventure Pass is required for parking

 • Picnic area near the main parking lot